-What is Android?
-You might have heard of Android, but lets take a deeper dive to understand it better.
-We’ll even help with deciding if it is the right OS (operating system) for your next phone.
+You’ve probably heard of Android, but you might not have a clear picture of everything it has to offer.
+Let’s take a deeper dive to understand it better.
+We’ll even help with deciding if it is the right OS for your next phone.

 How Does Android Work?